The recorded instructions to Noah for the plans of the ark were as follows:

 And many have envisioned the opening in the side of Noah's ark to be a combined door and entrance ramp for loading all the animals and their food into the ark.

-Now that we have solved all the construction details.
 How about provisions for the passengers.

 6:19 And from every living thing of all flesh, two of all to come into the coffer ( box, chest, ark ), to keep alive with you; male and female they will be,